Corvallis Campus

 https://www.linnbenton.edu/current-students/slc/index.php

-Getting started is easy—stop by the Student Union, send us an email, or give us a call to learn how you can join in and make the most of your time at LBCC!
+Getting started is easy.
+Visit the Student Union, call, or email Student Life and Leadership to explore ways to participate and make the most of your time at LBCC.

 Clubs and Co-Curriculars